 Comparing the best seasons in Premier League history is a popular task whether on a talk show or sat in the pub.

-Pitting the best of one era against another is obviously impossible, and forces fans and pundits alike into hypothetical upon hypothetical.
+Pitting the best of one era against another is obviously impossible, and forces football betting fans and pundits alike into hypothetical upon hypothetical.

 Probably as controversial as naming a Premier League Team of the Decade, splitting the best teams in Premier League history isn’t a simple task.